Gabighz/Digital-Aristotle/README.md

 Contains a keyword extractor, a keyphrase extractor, and an AIML generator.

 This system is used to create AIML files from lecture notes, such as PDF and PPTX files.
 Firstly, the lecture notes are converted to XML files.
+This happens automatically when the website's administrator uploads a PDF or PPTX file.

 The <b>keyword extractor</b>:
     <ul>